-Q) I am supposed to leave San Luis Obispo for spring break but am worried about being unable to return.
+Q) I am supposed to leave San Luis Obispo for spring/summer break but am worried about being unable to return.
 What travel guidance can you give?

 A) For information about personal travel, please see the Coronavirus Travel and Study Abroad webpage.